dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 |she |  | 1 |  |  |   |  |  |
 |girl |  |  |  |  |   |  |  |

+We can easily make the sliding window bigger and in both directions so for a **central word** "a" we have two words "is" and "clever" inside a sliding windows of size 1, and for the sliding window of size 2, the **outside words** would be these four words:

+* He
+* is
+* clever
+* boy

 If the text is big we can get big matrices, typically we could limit that to 10,000 words, because we can ignore words we don't care about.

-However, if we would like to deal with 170,000 English language has the matrix will be very big.
+If we would like to deal with total 170,000 english words the matrix would be huge.

-The upper matrix has been produced with teh Markov assumption in mind (pay attention on just the next word), but we can easily make the sliding windows bigger and in both directions.

-This is how the co-occurrence matrix will become symmetric, but easily we can create the symmetric matrix in numpy with this trick:
+If we would slide just in one direction the matrix would not be symmetric.
+In numpy we could make it symmetric with this trick:

 ```
 M = M + M.T
 ```

-If we would like to get word projections in 2D or any kind of analysis we would need to lower the space so we need to use some PCA and in general SVD technique.
+If we would like to get word projections in 2D or any kind of analysis we would need to lower the space so we need to use dimensionality reduction technique.

 This would lower the dimension of our matrix from `NxN` to `NxK` where `K<<N`

-Here is one example, for the text:
+**Example**: Word representation in 2D space:
 ```
 He is a king.
 She is a queen.